clojang/jinterface-builder/README.md

 | R15B01         | 5.9.1                 | 1.5.6      |
 | R15B           | 5.9                   | 1.5.5      |

+For a version table of older releases, see [legacy versions](./docs/legacy-versions.md).

 A convenience target is provided to display the versions that will be used to build JInterface:

 ```bash